chinyereunamba/biabook/docs/api/webhooks.md

 # Webhooks

-BookMe supports webhooks to notify external systems about important events in real-time.
+BiaBook supports webhooks to notify external systems about important events in real-time.

 ## Overview

 Webhooks are HTTP POST requests sent to your specified endpoint URL when certain events occur.
-This allows you to integrate BookMe with your existing systems, CRM, or custom applications.
+This allows you to integrate BiaBook with your existing systems, CRM, or custom applications.

 ## Configuration